 There's something haunting the Paperform Content team.
 We can't eat.
 We can't sleep.
 We can barely even muster the energy to binge Ted Lasso, and it's an utterly delightful program.

 Like the Dementors in Harry Potter, this dark shadow looms over our every move.
-And we aren't alone—marketers, online retailers, and even Wikipedia itself has grappled with this slippery foe.
+And we aren't alone marketers , online retailers, and even Wikipedia has grappled with this slippery foe.

 But enough is enough.
-It’s time to face it once and for all.
-To swallow our pride and finally learn: what is the correct spelling of e-commerce?
+It's time to face it once and for all.
+To swallow our pride and finally decide whether it's ecommerce or e-commerce.

 We all know what ecommerce is.
-We use it every day to order coffee beans or rent a movie or get Thai milk tea delivered yet again.
-So why doesn’t anyone know how to spell it?
+We use ecommerce stores every day to order coffee beans or rent a movie or get Thai milk tea delivered yet again.
+So why doesn't anyone know how to spell it?

 Six different ways of spelling ecommerce.
 How is it that we’ve sent billionaires into space and have cars that can drive themselves, but we can’t work out whether to use a hyphen, capitalization, or a cute lower-case ‘e’?

 As a company that’s been guilty of our own fair share of shenanigans with the term, there are two questions to ask (a) what’s causing this confusion? and (b) how on earth do you properly spell ecommerce?

 You can blame email.
 Kinda.
 A similar phenomenon occurred when electronic mail (aka email) was invented.
 Email is now spelled “email”, but it took 30 years and a whole bunch of different spelling variations to arrive at that point.